 Accelerating Small Businesses

-AdvaMed Accel is the division within AdvaMed committed to accelerating the growth and success of small medical technology companies.
-Accel is dedicated to providing advocacy for a policy environment more conducive to capital formation and innovation; insight into ever-changing regulatory, reimbursement, compliance and business environments; and opportunity for member engagement with peers, subject matter experts and policymakers, as well as strategic partners and investors, to help small companies thrive.
+AdvaMed Accel is the division within AdvaMed dedicated to helping small companies thrive by providing advocacy for a policy environment more conducive to capital formation and innovation; insight into ever-changing regulatory, reimbursement, compliance and business environments; and opportunity for member engagement with peers, subject matter experts and policymakers, as well as strategic partners and investors.

 Business Development & Investor Relations

 During the year, Accel worked to more fully engage the investment community for the benefit of small companies.
 Members of the investment community presented at quarterly meetings of the Accel Board, and Accel organized strategic partnering events for AdvaMed members at J.P.
 Morgan’s Annual Healthcare Conference in January and at The MedTech Conference in September.
 Leveraging current investor participation in our Business Development Working Group, a pilot “associate membership” class for investors was approved by the AdvaMed Board.